2017 John S. Dunn Foundation Collaborative Research Award Program for the BioScience Research Collaborative

-The Gulf Coast Consortia will host two informational workshops to familiarize eligible faculty with the 2017 John S. Dunn Foundation Collaborative Research Award Program.
-Two sessions will be offered, April 5, 3:00-5:00 and Friday, May 5, 9:00-11:00 am, both in suite 170 of the BioScience Research Collaborative, 6500 Main Street.
+GCC will host a workshop to familiarize eligible faculty with the 2017 John S. Dunn Foundation Collaborative Research Award Program.
+The session will be Friday, May 5, 9:00-11:00 am, Suite 170 of the BioScience Research Collaborative, 6500 Main Street.
 All interested faculty are welcome to attend.
 You do not need to have identified a collaborative team to participate.

-1. Overview of John S. Dunn Collaborative Research Award RFA.
+1. An overview of John S. Dunn Collaborative Research Award RFA.

 2. A short workshop focused on how to prepare the components of a competitive pre-proposal.

 3. An opportunity to review, discuss, and learn from previous applications.

 The sessions will conclude with a Q&A session.